Skip to main content

 Generate API Key

-After ensuring that the Organization > Settings > API Access option is set to “Enable access to the Cisco Meraki Dashboard API”, proceed to the avatar icon (on the top-right of the green ribbon) > My profile page to generate an API key.
-This API key will be associated with the dashboard administrator account which generates it, and will inherit the same permissions as that account.
+To generate an API key, go to the My Profile page accessed via the avatar icon in the top right-hand corner of dashboard.
+This API key will be associated with the dashboard administrator account which generates it and will inherit the same permissions as that account.
 You can generate, revoke, and regenerate your API key on your profile.

 Note: Keep your API key safe as it provides authentication to all of your organizations with the API enabled.
 Dashboard does not store API keys in plaintext for security reasons, so this is the only time you will be able to record it.
 If you lose or forget your API key, you will have to revoke it and generate a new one.